Illinois releases $500 million for U of I-led technology innovation network; ISU one of the hubs

 According to DPI’s website, programs at the facility “will initially focus on our economy’s existing strengths: data analytics and computing, and their applications in food and agriculture; health and wellness; finance and insurance; and transportation/logistics.
 All of these industries have a strong Fortune 500 presence in the state.”

-The $500 million state investment was included in Pritzker’s multiyear Rebuild Illinois infrastructure program.
-The funding for “vertical” infrastructure, such as university and other state buildings, comes from future casino expansion and sports gambling revenues, new parking and tobacco taxes which passed last year and other sources.

-The state’s investment will be met with private and university investment as well, including $230 million that is already committed from U of I fundraising efforts.
+The state’s investment will be met with private and university investment as well, including $230 million that is already committed from UI fundraising efforts.
 The governor’s office released a document with other committed and pending non-state funds that total more than $500 million in private and other state university investment in the DPI facility and the other 14 state hubs.

 DPI has been operating out of temporary space in downtown Chicago, offering classes and hiring staff.
-Its leader is U of I alum William Jackson, who is the former president of the Milwaukee-based Johnson Controls, which produces building-security, climate-control and HVAC equipment, and fire-suppression products.
+Its leader is UI alum William Jackson, who is the former president of the Milwaukee-based Johnson Controls, which produces building-security, climate-control and HVAC equipment, and fire-suppression products.

-Note: This article has been updated.
-A previous version incorrectly stated the funding was part of the Rebuild Illinois program passed last year.